Marcellin Champagnat: Veneration

-Marcellin Champagnat was declared Venerable in 1920 by Pope Benedict XV, beatified by Pope Pius XII on 29 May 1955, and canonised by Pope John Paul II on 18 April 1999.
+Champagnat's cause was formally opened on 9 August 1896, granting him the title of Servant of God.
+Champagnat was declared Venerable on 11 July 1920 by Pope Benedict XV, beatified by Pope Pius XII on 29 May 1955, and canonised by Pope John Paul II on 18 April 1999.

 His feast day is observed in the Catholic Church on 6 June.

 Legacy

 At his death, there were 280 Marist Brothers in the south of France.
 The number grew to 1500 Brothers in 1856.
-Today, there are about 5000 Marist Brothers and tens of thousands of Laypeople who undertake the work of spreading Marist education in 74 countries around the world.
+In 2000, there are about 5000 Marist Brothers and tens of thousands of lay people who undertake the work of spreading Marist education in 74 countries around the world.

-Champagnat never wrote an extended exposition of his educational philosophy, but he believed that to teach children one must love them; secular subjects should be well taught as a means of children to the schools, and they would learn the basic elements of their faith as well.
+Champagnat never wrote an extended exposition of his educational philosophy, but he believed that to teach children one must love them; secular subjects should be well taught as a means of attracting children to the schools, and they would learn the basic elements of their faith as well.
 Influenced by the French school of spirituality, Champagnat saw God at the centre of life and the Virgin Mary as a sure means of attracting people to God.

+The endemic Italian columbine Aquilegia champagnatii is named in his honour.